jacobkap/crimebythenumbers/docs/regular-expressions.md

 Running the above code returns the same results as if we didn't include the parentheses.
 The usefulness of parentheses comes when combining it with the `|` symbol to be able to check "(X|Y) Z"), which says, "look for either X or Y which must be followed by Z".

 Running just "(Offense)" returns values for multiple types of offenses.
 Let's say we just care about Drug and Weapon Offenses.
-We can search for "Offense" normally and combine `()` and `|` to say "search for either the word "Drug" or the word "Family" and they should be followed by the word "Offense".
+We can search for "Offense" normally and combine `()` and `|` to say, "search for either the word "Drug" or the word "Family" and they should be followed by the word "Offense".

 ```r